fujii/fujii.github.io/_posts/2019-07-05-webkit-on-windows.md

 [WinCairo port](https://trac.webkit.org/wiki/BuildingCairoOnWindows) is a redistributable upstream Windows port.
 It supports both WebKit1 and WebKit2, but it [plans to remove WebKit1](https://bugs.webkit.org/show_bug.cgi?id=194904).
-WinCairo WebKit1 and WebKit2 are using GraphicsLayerTextureMapper for Accelerated Compositing at the moment, but it's still immature.
+WinCairo WebKit1 and WebKit2 are using GraphicsLayerTextureMapper and GraphicsLayerWC for Accelerated Compositing at the moment, but it's still immature.
 I'd like to recommend to disable accelerated compositing by using the menu at the moment.

 It supports only 64bit.